nagireddy-9/devopsdocuments/DEVOPSDOCS/K8S/K8S-DOCS/doc.md

    * SPEC:: specification is tell to Apiserver what has to be done.

 ## TAINT NODE:
-* means k8s master working as a node called taint node generelly it will not open in prodcation.
+* means k8s master working as a node called taint node generelly it will not happen in production.